ColinKennedy/rez_developer_packages/rez_context_gui/README.md

  - Allow searching by requests, resolved

 - Defer as much as possible
- - Only layout the nodes on the first click!
  - Do an audit through the code, for performance sake